gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 > Notes:
 > - It is not super critical to remember all this.
 Most of this is obvious; so, don't sweat it.
-> - It is possible to represent same data is multiple ways.
+> - It is possible to represent the same data is multiple ways.
 This can be a confusing factor.
 > - Syntax check tools are available.
 >   - `ansible-playbook play-1.yml --syntax-check`
 >   - https://codebeautify.org/yaml-validator